luciano-nascimento/challenge-01/README.md

   }

--insomnia file should be find in "documentation" folder, to make easier the use of api -use login route to get your token, passing email and password (could use the default one) -now make your request using your token on token field {
+-insomnia file should be find in "documentation" folder, to make easier the use of api -first certify that you already load some xml file -use login route to get your token, passing email and password (could use the default one) -now make your request using your token on token field {